Octahedron (album): Themes

 Similar to the band's third studio album, Amputechture, the album does not contain a single unifying narrative.
-Vocalist Cedric Bixler-Zavala notes that the album is "not really" a concept album: "I thought it was going to be but never really got around to writing about anything in particular.
-Just a lot of instant song composing and regular themes that I wouldn't even want to elaborate on [...] kidnappings, vanishings, 'what if' scenarios about how to get Republicans out of the White House if they'd got in."

-In another interview Cedric elaborated on the kidnapping/vanishing themes, saying "Lyrically, I wanted to incorporate elements of traditional songs.
+In an interview, Cedric Bixler-Zavala elaborated on the album's themes, saying "Lyrically, I wanted to incorporate elements of traditional songs.
 So that it would sound like our world had these handed down, traditional songs that were to do with real random vanishings and kidnappings.
 That is a big part of Latin culture.
 People get kidnapped all the time.
 I wanted to cover everything.
 Right from the exhilarating feeling you get when you put the ransom note down, the adrenaline rush when you realise a loved one has been taken from you, followed by that bleak, dismal area of not knowing what to do.
 Especially if you don't come from money.
 We had two friends that we knew from Texas who just randomly vanished.
 We've never known whether they just took off or if they met foul play.
 I found it an interesting subject matter to tackle.
 I wanted the lyrics to instil that bleak feeling you can get from living somewhere like El Paso.
 Even though I haven't lived at home for ages, it's still with me.
 The stories that come from across the border still hit home really hard.
 I just wanted to have a soundtrack for that really."